randsleadershipslack/documents-and-resources/howtorands.md

 ## Feedback Protocol
 I firmly believe that feedback is at the core of building trust and respect in a team.

 At $COMPANY, there is a formal feedback cycle which occurs twice a year.
-The first time we go through this cycle, we’ll draft a proposed set of OKRs (Objects and Key Rules) for you for the next review period.
+The first time we go through this cycle, we’ll draft a proposed set of [OKRs](https://en.wikipedia.org/wiki/OKR) for you for the next review period.
 These are not product or technology OKRs; these are professional growth OKRs for you.
 I’ll send you these draft OKRs as well as upward feedback from your team before we meet so you can review beforehand.

 In our face-to-face meeting, we’ll discuss and agree on your OKRs for the next period, and I’ll ask for feedback on my performance.
 At our following review, the process differs thusly: I’ll review you against our prior OKRs, and I’ll introduce new OKRs (if necessary).
 Rinse and repeat.